 Regina Waynes Joseph is a member of the bars of New York

-and New Jersey and has practiced law for over twenty-five years.
+and New Jersey and has practiced law for over thirty years.

 An arbitrator, mediator, litigator and negotiator, Ms. Joseph